mrellis96/EGgPLant/README.md

            \_______________________________/
 </pre>
 -------------------------------------------------------------------------------------------------------------------------------------------
-EGgPLant has been developed by Morgan Ellis and Owen Holland Prefered Citation:
+EGgPLant has been developed by Morgan Ellis and Owen Holland.
+Prefered Citation:

 **Requirements:**